pingcap/tispark/docs/push_down.md

 ## Aggregate

-Aggregate push down is supported After TiSpark 2.5.0(include)
+Aggregate push down is supported since TiSpark 2.5.0

 Here are some limits:
 - Sum(float) can't be pushed down because Spark will cast float to double, but `cast` can't be pushed down in TiSpark.